-Appendix B. Net New Revenue Model Allocation and Hybrid Allocation Model
+Appendix C. Net New Revenue Model Allocation and Hybrid Activity-based Model Allocation

-In both the FY24 and FY25 net new revenue allocation model and the FY26 Hybrid Allocation Model, undergraduate and graduate tuition will be pooled with state appropriations to fund a "general operations pool" that will be used to fund base budgets.
+In both the FY24 and FY25 net new revenue allocation model and the FY26 hybrid activity-based model, undergraduate and graduate tuition will be pooled with state appropriations to fund a "general operations pool" that will be used to fund base budgets.
 The undergraduate and graduate tuition that is included in the general operations pool does not contain differential tuition or tuition that is directly generated by GTPE.